beaver-lodge/beaver/README.md

 Each of these sub-ecosystems starts with a seed project/library.
 Beaver should evolve to become a sub-ecosystem for compilers built with Elixir and MLIR.

-## How Beaver works with MLIR ODS definitions?

-PDL really opens a door to non C++ programming languages to build MLIR tools.
-Beaver will reuse PDL's implementations in LSP and C++ source codegen to generate Elixir code.
-The prominent part is that all ODS definitions will have their correspondent Elixir [Structs](https://elixir-lang.org/getting-started/structs.html) to be used in patterns and builders.
-Although this is actually a hack, it is kind of reliable considering PDL will always be part of the upstream LLVM mono-repo.
-We could update to its new APIs as PDL's implementation evolves.
-As long as it provides features like code completions and code generations, there will be some APIs in PDL's implementation we could reuse to collect and query ODS meta data.

 ## MLIR context management

 When calling higher-level APIs, it is ideal not to have MLIR context passing around everywhere.